Singular stochastic control problems motivated by the optimal sustainable exploitation of an ecosystem: The HJB equations of the control problems

-We conjecture that the optimal strategy takes the following qualitative form.
-There exists a point $\beta$ in the state space $]0, \infty[$ such that it is optimal to push in an impulsive way the state process down to level $\beta$ if the initial state $x$ is strictly greater than $\beta$ and otherwise take minimal action so that the state process $X$ is kept inside the set $]0, \beta ]$ at all times, which amounts at reflecting $X$ at $\beta$ in the negative direction.
-In view of the discussion in the previous section, the optimality of such a strategy is associated with a solution $(w , \lambda)$ to the HJB equation (\ref{HJB}) such that
+We are going to establish that, in all of the problems that we consider, the optimal strategy takes the following qualitative form.
+There exists a point $\beta$ in the state space $]0, \infty[$ such that it is optimal to push in an impulsive way the state process down to level $\beta$ if the initial state $x$ is strictly greater than $\beta$ and otherwise take minimal action so that the state process $X$ is kept inside the set $]0, \beta ]$ at all times, which amounts at reflecting $X$ in $\beta$ in the negative direction.
+In view of the discussion in the previous paragraph, the optimality of such a strategy is associated with a solution $w$ to the HJB equation (\ref{HJBd}) such that